gadusushirisha/Customer-Product-relationship/README.md

 The developed [stored procedure](./Stored-procedure.sql) will retain the complete customer information for the submitted customer's id.

-The API information is stored in the following file: [Customer API](Customer.API)
+* The API information is stored in the following file: [Customer API](./CustomerAPI.rar)
+* The following file contains the database back up: [Sample.bak](./Sample.bak)

+*Note:* Please unzip the files as they are zipped in rar.

 ## Creating a MVC layout